 - High quality watch: Senior rubber band, comfortable to wear.
 The dial window is made of acrylic mirror, high transparency, compressive and abrasion

-- Adjustable tan 20 millimeter nylon strap fits up to 8-inch wrist circumference
+- Adjustable gray-green 20mm nylon strap fits up to 8-inch wrist circumference

-- Water-resistant to 100 meter (330 feet): In general, suitable for snorkeling, as well as swimming, but not diving
+- Water resistant to 50m (165 ft): In general, suitable for short periods of recreational swimming, but not diving or snorkeling

 Military Watches Buyer’s Guide

 The wristwatch soared into popularity during the First World War.
 Infantry received field watches for their duty, allowing them to track time during combat conditions.

 Before the advent of the field watch, the wristwatch was a feminine piece of jewelry.
 Men wore pocket watches and never thought about using a wristwatch.